Hilaire Belloc and G. K. Chesterton: Hilaire Belloc

 Hilaire Belloc was born in the Paris suburb of La Celle-Saint-Cloud to an English mother and a French father of partial Irish ancestry.
 Following the outbreak of the Franco-Prussian War, the family retreated to England, ultimately settling in Slindon in the South Downs of Sussex.
 Belloc served as an artilleryman in the French Army before attending Balliol College at the University of Oxford.
 He was naturalised as a British citizen in 1902.
 Between 1906 and 1910, Belloc served as a Member of Parliament representing Salford South as a member of the Liberal Party.

 G. K. Chesterton

 Gilbert Keith Chesterton was born in Campden Hill in West London to English parents, though his mother was of Swiss-French extraction.
 Chesterton attended the Slade School of Art at University College London in the hopes of becoming an illustrator.
-While at university, he had some kind of mental breakdown, which he alluded to in his later works.
+While at university, he had a mental breakdown, which he later alluded to in his work.
 In 1895, he left his schooling to pursue a career in writing while working as a publisher's reader and editorial assistant.
 He is well known as the author of the Father Brown series of detective novels.